Rent assistance available for local vets once eviction moratorium expires

 - Household must be homeless or at risk of becoming homeless

+- Income on household size must be under 50% AMI of the county the veteran resides in

-- Living or moving to one of the 3 counties the grant serves which are: Saratoga, Warren and Washington.
+- Living or moving to one of the three counties the grant serves (Saratoga, Warren and Washington)

 Documentation Requirements: